muzishen/IMAGDressing/README.md

 ## 📦️ Release
+- [2024/07/01] 🔥 We release the test cases in the assets/images directory.
 - [2024/06/21] 🔥 We release the inpainting feature to enable outfit changing. **[Experimental Feature](assets/inpainting.png)**.
 - [2024/06/13] 🔥 We release the [Gradio_demo](https://sf.dictdoc.site/) of IMAGDressing-v1.
 - [2024/05/28] 🔥 We release the inference code of SD1.5 that is compatible with [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter) and [ControlNet](https://github.com/lllyasviel/ControlNet).